57780

 Do you notice the difference?

 There’s no plateau phase.
-These men reach orgasm in a much shorter period of time.
+These men reach orgasm in a much shorter period.

-The objective of the start-stop method is to help guys take control over the timing of their orgasms.
-Perfecting this technique allows men to delay orgasm by effectively creating their own level of sustained, sub-orgasmic excitement.
+The objective of the start-stop method is to help guys take control of the timing of their orgasms.
+Perfecting this technique allows men to delay orgasm by effectively creating their level of sustained, sub-orgasmic excitement.

 Step 1: Time Block

-Block out 30 minutes of time when you won't be disturbed.
+Block out 30 minutes when you won't be disturbed.
 Get into bed and begin to masturbate as usual.

 Start by maintaining a firm grip and steady rhythm, nothing too aggressive.
 Your goal is simply to build up the level of stimulation slowly.